Ernst Ogris

-Ernst Ogris (9 December 1967 – 29 March 2017) was an Austrian football player.
+Ernst Ogris (9 December 1967 – 29 March 2017) was an Austrian footballer who played as a striker.

 Club career

 Ogris started his career at Austria Wien, but left them for St. Pölten in 1988.
 A crowd favorite there, Ernstl scored 18 goals in 64 games for them then joined Admira/Wacker with whom he lost the 1992 Austrian Cup Final.
-He had his most successful period with Admira and had a season in the German Zweite (Second) Bundesliga with Hertha BSC.
+He had his most successful period with Admira and had a season in the 2.
+Bundesliga with Hertha BSC.

 After another short stint at Admira, Ogris played at several lower league sides.

 International career

-He made his debut for Austria in a June 1991 European Championship qualifier against Denmark in which he immediately scored a goal.
+Ogris made his debut for Austria in a June 1991 European Championship qualifier against Denmark in which he immediately scored a goal.
 It proved to be his sole international match.

-Personal life
+Personal life and death

 He was the younger brother of Andreas Ogris.

-Death

 In March 2017 Ogris was struck by a viral infection which affected his kidney, liver, heart and brain.
 He was artificially put in a coma KFJ-Krankenhaus and died there on 29 March.